What is Inbound Marketing

 As you generate more leads, you’ll find that it’s not worth your time to reach out to every single lead.
 Lead scoring is the perfect way to prioritize the leads that are most likely to convert and most likely to turn into good sources of revenue.

-This is the final phase of the inbound marketing methodology.
+This is the final phase of the inbound marketing strategy.
 It doesn’t line up with the buyer’s journey anymore, but it’s just as important.

 The delight stage is about three things: retaining your existing customers, turning them into repeat customers, and getting them to spread the word to new customers.
 Customers these days have high expectations — they expect quick responses, good customer service, and detailed, accurate information.